gucci-ninja/Soft-Eng-Lecture-Notes/4A/3Y03/README.md

 ### Fishers LSD Test
 - last topic
 - Least Significant Difference
-- after you perform the ANOVA test and reject the null hypothesis we still don't know which //gammai (treatment effect) is non-zero
+- after you perform the ANOVA test and reject the null hypothesis we still don't know which γi (treatment effect) is non-zero
-- this test is a method for comparing |//mui = //muj|
+- this test is a method for comparing |μi = μj|
 - for each i != j we create a test statistic

 ![](img/fishers_lsd.png)

 - calculate the difference between the means as well
 - the difference between 2 means is significant if it is greater than the LSD